-The establishment of apicobasal and planar cell polarity (PCP) in the embryonic ectoderm
+The establishment of apicobasal and planar cell polarity in embryonic ectoderm

-We have established the involvement of apical-basal and planar cell polarity proteins in cell fate determination during epidermal differentiation, neurogenesis and neural crest development, using mouse, human and Xenopus progenitor models (Dollar et al., 2005; Ossipova et al., 2009; Lake and Sokol, 2009).
+We have shown the involvement of apical-basal and planar cell polarity proteins in cell fate determination during epidermal differentiation, neurogenesis and neural crest development, using mouse, human and Xenopus progenitor models (Dollar et al., 2005; Ossipova et al., 2009; Lake and Sokol, 2009).
 We have recently shown that Wnt proteins can direct PCP in the vertebrate neural plate (Chu and Sokol, 2016).
-These studies provided insights into asymmetric neural progenitor divisions during neurogenesis, multiciliated cell differentiation in the epidermis and mechanistically connected PAR, Notch and Wnt signaling to PCP.
+These studies provide insights into asymmetric neural progenitor divisions during neurogenesis, multiciliated cell differentiation in the epidermis and mechanistically connect PAR, Notch and Wnt signaling to PCP.

-Planar cell polarity is presumed essential for neural tube folding.
 We have established a new model for neural plate PCP along the anteroposterior axis and found that this polarity requires both Wnt and Myosin II/ROCK signaling.
-We have also characterized a new mediolateral axis of PCP that is likely involved in the regulation of apical constriction in the neural plate.
-Our results suggest the involvement of PCP proteins in radial cell intercalations during neural plate closure (Ossipova et al., 2014, 2015; Sokol, 2016).
+We have also characterized PCP along the mediolateral axis that is likely involved in the regulation of apical constriction in the neural plate.
+Our results also suggest the involvement of PCP proteins in radial cell intercalations (Ossipova et al., 2014, 2015; Sokol, 2016).

-Wtip, a Prickle3-interacting protein containing LIM domains, can sense Myosin II activity and intercellular tension (Chu et al., 2018).
-Moreover, Wtip is localized in ectodermal cells in a very peculiar manner, by forming cytoplasmic aggregates or puncta opposing each other across the cell membrane as shown in the image.
-This localization may indicate that neighboring cells mechanically communicate with each other through Wtip.
+To modulate cell shape, contractile actomyosin complexes need to localize at cell junctions.
+We recently discovered that the localization of the LIM domain protein Wip to intercellular junctions likely depends on a mechanical force (Chu et al. 2018).
+Wtip, a Prickle3-interacting LIM domain protein, can sense Myosin II activity and intercellular tension (Chu et al., 2018).
+Moreover, Wtip forms cytoplasmic aggregates or puncta opposing each other across the cell membrane (see image), supporting the idea that neighboring cells mechanically communicate with each other.